-The Society for Foreign Affairs is a volunteer-run organization and invites members to volunteer for committee service.
+The Foreign Affairs Council is a member-run organization and invites members to volunteer for committee service.
 Please contact the Executive Director or committee chair for more information.

 - Foreign Affairs Ethics